VOC Park, Erode: Sports Arenas

-The Park premises houses two major Arenas for hoisting sports, fairs and other cultural events.
+The Park premises houses two major arenas for hosting sports, fairs and other cultural events.

 District Sports Complex

 The District Sports unit is functioning in this Sports Complex.
 It is commonly called as VOC Park SDAT Stadium.
 This Stadium is owned and maintained by the Sports Development Authority of Tamil Nadu.
-The district level Independence day and Republic day celebrations will happen here, in the presence of District Collector.
+The district level Independence Day and Republic Day celebrations will happen here, in the presence of the District Collector.

 Municipal Grounds

 There is a maidan owned and maintained by Erode Municipal Corporation named as VOC Park Municipal Grounds, which is primarily used as a Cricket Ground.
 It also hoists various programs like exhibitions, trade fairs, annual events like Erode Book Festival and other cultural events.
 A dedicated track has been established for the walkers inside the premises.